DukeRobotics/robosub-ros2/README.md

         - Replace `PATH_TO_FILE_OR_DIRECTORY` with the path to the file or directory you want to open in VS Code.
         - If it is a file, the file will open in the current VS Code window.
         - If it is a directory, a new VS Code window will open with the directory as the workspace.
-    - If you set `NO_GIT=false` in the `.env` file, you can make signed commits and pull/push changes to remote in the container.
+    - If you set `NO_GIT=false` in the `.env` file, you can make signed commits and pull/push changes to remote from within the container.
     - You must build the packages in the container before running the code.
 See the [Build Packages](#build-packages) section for more information.
-5. When you're done, simply close the VS Code window to stop the container.
+6. When you're done, simply close the VS Code window to stop the container.

 #### Without VS Code Dev Containers
 If you're **not** using VS Code or do **not** have the Dev Containers extension installed: